-- Use of diagnostic online and in-class testing to identify student progress and individual learning needs.
-Flexible levels of additional support to challenge exceptional students and support those identified as needing further help to progress. - The consistent use of a wide range of digital resources including IT equipment, use of a virtual learning environment and digital library resources. - Working in partnership with students to enhance their experience, including staff-apprentice liaison committee's meetings and regular apprentice surveys of learning, teaching and assessment at a module and programme level. - Independent Learning and Reflection that requires learners to take responsibility for their own learning by being pro-active in seeking out new learning opportunities.
+- Alternative modes of learning to support the needs, preferences and abilities of all of our students.
+A mix of alternative approaches such as lectures, seminars, laboratory classes, simulations, videos and self-directed study will be used. - Using research informed teaching as a bridge between research and teaching with an increased emphasis at level 6. - Use of diagnostic online and in-class testing to identify student progress and individual learning needs.
+Flexible levels of additional support to challenge exceptional students and support those identified as needing further help to progress. - The consistent use of a wide range of digital resources including IT equipment, use of a virtual learning environment and digital library resources. - Working in partnership with students to enhance their experience, including staff-apprentice liaison meetings and regular apprentice surveys of learning, teaching and assessment at a module and programme level. - Independent Learning and Reflection that requires learners to take responsibility for their own learning by being pro-active in seeking out new learning opportunities.

-5.2 Technology-Enhanced Learning
+5.2 Technology Enhanced Learning

-The use of technology-enabled learning materials, allows flexibility in the delivery of the programme, supports independent learning, and aids inclusivity.
+The use of technology enabled learning materials, allows flexibility in the delivery of the programme, supports independent learning, and aids inclusivity.
 All units will make extensive use of the College's virtual learning environment (VLE).
-The VLE is used, not only as a repository for course notes, examples and exercises and a mechanism for making announcements, but also to provide additional learning resources such as videos, links to journal articles, formative quizzes, and a mechanism to submit assessments and return feedback.
+The VLE is used, not only as a repository for course notes, examples and exercises and as a mechanism for making announcements, but also to provide additional learning resources such as videos, links to journal articles, formative quizzes, and a mechanism to submit assessments and return feedback.
 Students using the VLE will be able to take their learning beyond the classroom.
-Moreover, students will be provided with their own domain, so they can establish their own online identity, collect their work, create a blog based portfolio, etc.
+Moreover, students will be provided with their own domain, so they can establish their own online identity, collect their work, create a blog-based portfolio, etc.

-As part of the introduction to their module, module leaders will introduce students to the classroom site, and how to navigate their way around it and how it will be used on that particular unit.
-To facilitate remote meetings staff and students may make use of screen sharing technologies and video conferencing software (e.g. SkypeTM).
+As part of the introduction to their module, module leaders will introduce students to the classroom site, and how to navigate their way round it and how it will be used on that particular unit.
+To facilitate remote meetings staff and students may make use of screen sharing technologies and video conferencing software (e.g. Skype[TM]).
 Employers will not have access to student VLE areas but some form of electronic forum will be used to maintain contact with work mentors.